cirosantilli/linux-cheat/file-permissions.md

 ##execute

-programs can cd into dir (every process has current dir informatio associated to it)
+If you also have execute permissions to all of the parent dirs then you can:

-can access items in dir if their permissions let also you (read write exec)
+- cd into dir (every process has current dir informatio associated to it)

-can modify item list (add rename remove) *if w bit is also on*
+- access items in dir if their permissions let also you, for example modify file data.

-all of that can be done *even if `r` is off*!
+- modify item list (add rename remove) *if w bit is also on*

-all only works if you have execute permissions to all of the parent dirs!
+The above can be done even if `r` is off.

 ##sticky bit

-if users cannot delete/move files in dir that don't belong to them
+If users cannot delete/move files in dir that don't belong to them

-they can however create files.
+They can however create files.

     su a
     mkdir -m 1777 a